 In cost-benefit terms the best measurement stick is the payback period.
-In Phases 1 and 2 the majority of interventions will involve no cost or low cost.
+In the short and medium term the majority of interventions will involve no cost or low cost.
 This means that the South African economy will make low cost gains in efficiency.
 In the case of low cost measures the payback period will be less than 3 years during which period the investment in equipment will be off-set by the savings.
+Due to the increase in energy prices these more and more projects will become financially viable over the next 5 years.